Lifetime policy reuse and the importance of task capacity: Discussion

-Lifetime policy reuse comes with certain benefits but also certain limitations compared to existing alternatives.
-Compared to other algorithms, lifetime policy reuse can be applied when task sequences involve (i) a rapid succession of randomly presented tasks; and (ii) distinct task clusters each of which allow significant positive transfer within clusters and negative transfer between clusters.
+Lifetime Policy Reuse comes with certain benefits but also certain limitations compared to existing alternatives.
+Compared to other algorithms, it can be applied when task sequences involve (i) a rapid succession of randomly presented tasks; and (ii) distinct task clusters each of which allow significant positive transfer within clusters and negative transfer between clusters.
 Compared to traditional policy reuse \citep{Zheng2018,Wang2018a,Hernandez-Leal2016,Rosman2016,Li2018a,Li2018b,Fernandez2006}, the lifetime set-up allows online learning without growing the policy library, requiring policies to converge on the task, or modifications to the base-learner's usual learning algorithm.
-This allows policies to learn when tasks come in rapid succession and can be integrated with different base-learners.
-Lifetime policy reuse continually refines its existing policies, overcoming a downside of offline methods for policy reuse (e.g., \cite{Rosman2016}): since the simulation may not represent the real-world environment or as unexpected problems may come up during the application of interest, no suitable policy will be available in the library.
+Lifetime Policy Reuse continually refines its existing policies, overcoming a downside of offline methods for policy reuse (e.g., \cite{Rosman2016}): since the simulation may not represent the real-world environment or as unexpected problems may come up during the application of interest, no suitable policy will be available in the library.
 However, a challenge that follows is to avoid catastrophic forgetting; the results in this paper show that this can be avoided through appropriate selection of the number of policies guided by the task capacity.
-As in other policy reuse methods, lifetime policy reuse avoids the use of task-specific parameters and task-descriptive features (see e.g., \cite{Deisenroth2014,Li2018,Rostami2020}), and instead it requires only a task index to be provided to help select the policy for a subset of tasks.
-This allows policies that are more uniquely specialised to subsets of tasks and requires less expert knowledge on the task domain.
-Lifetime policy reuse similar to other policy reuse algorithms and LRL algorithms using task-specific parameters requires that tasks can be identified with a task index.
+As in other policy reuse methods, Lifetime Policy Reuse avoids task-specific parameters and task-descriptive features (see e.g., \cite{Deisenroth2014,Li2018,Rostami2020}), allowing policies that are uniquely specialised to subsets of tasks and requiring less expert knowledge on the task domain.
+Lifetime Policy Reuse similar to other policy reuse algorithms and LRL algorithms using task-specific parameters requires that tasks can be identified with a task index.
 Various LRL algorithms (e.g. \cite{Abel2018,Brunskill2014}) focus only on learning a new task from various source tasks rather than also considering the problem of retaining knowledge of prior tasks; as such these do not require a task index but applying them as given would imply relearning any task re-occurring in a long task sequence.
 The requirement of the task index is not strong, since instead of being provided by the environment it could be identified automatically by the agent using task identification.
 For example, a Hidden Markov Model can predict the task from observations \citep{Kirkpatrick2017} or an observed change in reward distribution can indicate a new task is being presented \citep{Lomonaco2020}.